55 Types of Cleaning Services (You Can Offer)

 This term is often used interchangeably with other types of house cleaning services, but maid services can also be nannies or live-in services with a single client.

 Want to learn more about cleaning businesses?
-Check out our free cleaning training with Christobal to learn how to make millions cleaning homes.
+Check out Cristobal’s 7-Figure Cleaning Business Blueprint with the UpFlip Academy to learn how to make millions cleaning homes.

 9. Carpet cleaning services